-I am, self-aware and fully admitted, terrible with change.
+I am, self-aware and fully admitted, terrible at coping with change.
 Truly.
 I hate it.
 But as a part of life, it’s inevitable and you have to get used to it whether you want to or not.
-But none of us are alone in that, and if you also struggle with change when it rears its ugly head, here are a few little tips:
+But none of us are alone in that, and if you also struggle with change when it rears its ugly head, here are a few tips:

 Hormona’s Tips For Coping With Change

 As much as you can, keeping a routine going in your day-to-day life can be instrumental in coping with change.
 You might have to adapt it or tweak it, but keep yourself plodding through the steps.
 We are creatures of habit after all, and the familiarity and the routine can keep you focused and calm.

 Even if it’s watching a certain TV show or taking your dog for a walk, having a familiar and comforting step in your day to focus on can make the rest of it easier to process.

 If you’re scared, angry, anxious, or sad about the change that’s coming, let it out.
 Write it down, vent to someone, scream into the void, I don’t know.
 Whatever, healthy, cathartic method you prefer, let out all the worries and fears that are clogging your mind.
 Sometimes when things are out in the open, they don’t seem quite as bad.